gracious-tech/copy.church/src/publish/book/index.md

 # How to Self-Publish a Free Book That Is Truly Freely Given

-Many feel intimidated when it comes to making their book available free of cost or hindrance.
-And if you’ve listened to our conversation about _[Joe the Author](https://sellingjesus.org/podcast/2jUt3APpuM6G4sZNbNFOY5)_, you may have lots of practical questions about where to start.
+Many feel intimidated when it comes to making their book available free of cost or hindrance, and have lots of practical questions about where to start.
 This guide is for you.

 A common misconception is that you need a legacy publisher to typeset, format, and publish your book in order for it to be successful, beautiful, and professional.
 That is simply not true.
 God, in his providence, has given us incredible tools that allow us to circumvent the unbiblical system of most legacy Christian publishers and reach far more people with our work.
 So this is a comprehensive guide meant to demystify the steps involved in self-publishing a book in a way that truly accords with Christ’s command to freely give (Matt 10:8).